Security and trust are top priorities

 Configuration data such as organization, workspace, and dashboard names and their configuration.

-Graph data imported via plugins - the exact properties stored varies by plugin but is typically the names and types of objects such as hosts, repositories, pipelines, databases, functions, containers, and so on, along with the relevant metadata and the relationships between them.
+Graph data indexed via data sources - the exact properties stored varies by data source but is typically the names and types of objects such as hosts, repositories, pipelines, databases, functions, containers, and so on, along with the relevant metadata and the relationships between them.
 This data is indexed to know where to find it so that data about these objects can be read on-demand when a dashboard is displayed.

 Graph data computed by SquaredUp, such as the state of monitors and the derived correlations between objects.